Enraged-Rabbit-Community/ERCF_v2/README.md

 <br>

 ## Acknowledgements
 Most importantly let me introduce the development, test and doc team.
-A project like this doesn't happen without hundreds of hours of volunteer effort and all of these folks are truely awesome.
+A project like this doesn't happen without many hundreds of hours of volunteer effort and all of these folks are truely awesome.
 Please give some :clap: :clap: :clap:
 <ul>
   <li>@moggieuk V0.1503 | V2.4088 (Mr Happy Hare & Chief whip)
   <li>@gneu V2.5345 (Filament block innovator)